 We hope you found these tips useful.
 Weaning doesn’t need to be stressful, we’re here to help every step of the way through your weaning journey.

-Our meals are suitable from 6 months, but we recommend you start weaning with single components first and introduce allergens before starting with V&Me.
+Our meals are suitable for 6 months, but we recommend you start weaning with single components first and introduce allergens before starting with V&Me.
 You can then use us all the way into pre-school!